Benton County judge refuses plea agreement for father accused of co-sleeping with baby; jury trial set

 In the latest case, Emily Heyns said she, her grandfather Robert Rose and Vincent Heyns were in the home when they realized the child wasn't breathing, according to the probable cause affidavit.
 She said the baby was lying in their bed in her husband's arms, according to the affidavit.

-During interviews, the couple said they had been smoking marijuana after authorities noticed marijuana paraphernalia in the house, according to the affidavit.
+During interviews, the couple said they had been smoking marijuana, according to the affidavit.

 Vincent Heyns said the child was lying on his chest.
 He said he woke up and the baby "shimmied" down his chest and his face was pressed into the right side of his chest.